codex-storage/codex-contracts-eth/README.md

 the upgrade's changes (if there were any) back into the `Marketplace` contract and any modified subcontract on the new feature branch.

+#### Safe Multisig Upgrade

+When the `Proxy`'s owner is set to Safe's Multisig Wallet, the upgrade process needs to be modified.
+The upgrade deployment module cannot create the `upgradeAndCall` call directly; hence, the deploy module needs only to deploy the upgraded implementation logic.

+Then, the `upgradeAndCall` call needs to be created through the Safe Wallet UI using the "Transaction Builder," where it is recommended to input the `ProxyAdmin` ABI, which helps to easily create the `upgradeAndCall` call.
+The `proxy` parameter is the Marketplace's Proxy address, the `implementation` parameter is the address of the new upgraded implementation, and the `data` can be left empty (`0x`).

 ## Marketplace overview

 The Codex storage network depends on hosts offering storage to clients of the